spacemeshos/protocol/p2p_overview.md

 The following flow describes how a node requests a list of peers from another node:

 1. The initiator must first send ping message, to verify that node is alive.
 The ping contains the node ID (public key), the sender's IP and port.
 1. The recipient responds to the ping with a pong message, of the same format as the ping, to validate this information.
-(In other words, the recipient ensures the intiator is indeed listening at the IP and port they advertised.
+(In other words, the recipient ensures the initiator is indeed listening at the IP and port they advertised.
 This prevents reflective DoS attacks.)
 1. The initiator then sends a `getAddresses` message, requesting a list of peers.
 1. The recipient responds with a list of additional peers: their node IDs, IP addresses, and ports.